 What restrictions apply to the operation of the Scheme?

-- Directors can still fulfil a duty or other obligation arising from an Act of Parliament relating to the filing of company's accounts or provision of other information relating to the administration of the director's company, make claims under the Scheme and pay employees of their company.
+- Whilst furloughed directors can still fulfil a duty or other obligation arising from an Act of Parliament relating to the filing of company's accounts or provision of other information relating to the administration of the director's company, make claims under the Scheme and pay employees of their company.

 - The carrying out of duties as a trustee or manager of an occupational pension scheme is permitted (save where the employer’s business is the provision of occupational pension scheme independent trustee services).